GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

   It also governs when the underlying source's `pull()` method is called.

 {% Aside %}
-  A queuing strategy for a readable byte stream does not have a `size(chunk)` function.
+  Unlike queuing strategies for other stream types, a queuing strategy for a readable byte stream does not have a `size(chunk)` function.
 The size of each chunk is always determined by its `byteLength` property.
 {% endAside %}

 {% Aside %}